 Many people need clarification on the differences between tow straps and recovery ropes.
-Unfortunately, many believe them to be almost the exact same product, however, tow ropes and tow straps are meant to be used differently when recovering a vehicle.
+Unfortunately, many believe them to be almost the exact same product, however, recovery ropes and tow straps are meant to be used very differently when recovering a vehicle.

 WHAT IS A RECOVERY STRAP?

 Weavable tow straps are intended for towing a free-moving vehicle to a safe location on level ground.

 Creating a metal-free recovery strap is as simple as weaving the strap through itself at both ends.
 Just wrap, weave and pull.
 When you’re done, unweave and store for next time.
 Rather than being sewn together, all the fibers are interwoven down the strap’s entire length.

 This allows our straps to pull up to 14,000 lbs. while still being small enough to fit under the seat or in a small storage compartment.
 The weaveable design also means that you can wrap it around almost anything.

 Due to the constant tug on the line, towing requires very little elasticity, so a tow strap should not be used to recover a stuck vehicle.

 Because the strap must retain its strength throughout towing a vehicle, it is designed for consistent tautness.